gatling/frontline-doc/content/reference/current/user/simulations/index.md

 After this step, you can save the simulation, or click on **More options** to access optional configuration.

-### Step 4 & 5: JVM options & Java System Properties
+### Step 4 & 5: JVM options & Injector parameters

-These steps allows you to defines JVM arguments, Java System Properties and environment variables used when running this particular simulation.
+These steps allow you to define JVM arguments, Java System Properties and environment variables used when running this particular simulation.
 You can choose to override the global properties.

 {{< img src="create-simulation4.png" alt="Create simulation - Step 4" >}}
 {{< img src="create-simulation5.png" alt="Create simulation - Step 5" >}}